 We are a global Consortium.
 Welcome to our newest members.

 This year, we have become a global initiative spanning North America, Europe, the Middle East, Southeast Asia, and Sub-Saharan Africa.
-Since 2018, our member institutions have supported more than 150 Scholars from 29 countries.
+Since 2018, our member institutions have supported more than 300 Scholars from more than 30 countries.
 By extending the network of exiled scholars we will not only provide formerly untapped possibilities for collaboration, but also increase our understanding and the understanding of the scholars themselves, about how attacks on universities and scholars play out in different regions, and how they might best be opposed.

 Co-Led Online Seminars